ahmedseragcodes/AhmedSeragPortfolio/frontend/README.md

 ## Built With

 -This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
--This project utilizes icons from FontAwesome
--This project utilizes animations from Undraw.co
+-This project utilizes icons from FontAwesome (https://fontawesome.com/) -This project utilizes animations from Undraw(https://undraw.co/) -This project utilizes a git fork favicon from icons8(https://icons8.com/)

 ## Available Scripts